i2kmt/bmtk-application/README.md

 - *Reflex system*:
 Reflexes occur without your thought or desire.
 They are automatic mechanisms that often you can't control.
 Reflexes don't reach the brain.
 You are built in a specific way that some stimuli from your environment (input) cause a specific reaction (output).
 There is no application/process/thinking or whatever-you-want-to-call-it stage.
 A nerve carries the input to your spinal cord, where it causes the firing of other specific nerves right away.
 These nerve connections are pre-designed in your DNA, they were created in your embryonic life, and are the same for everyone.

+## Muscle movement
+The control of the muscle movement is occurred at primary motor cortex.
+In order to model the movement of different muscles, you need to take in consideration the nerves that connect to each muscle